Data-to-Knowledge/DTK-Portal/sphinx/source/atmosphere.rst

 Atmosphere
 ===============

-This section will lists the projects that have a primary emphasis on atmospheric science.
+This section lists the projects that have a primary emphasis on atmospheric science.

 ETo
 ------------